sfgabe/custom_scripts/README.md

 - Arduino script for an MQTT enabled desk mailbox and temperature sensor.
 Thing files and details here: https://www.thingiverse.com/thing:3562862

-## Flux Capacitor Neopixel
+## Flux Capacitor Neopixel / Python or Arduino

 - Uses a neopixel string as a mini Flux Capacitor from Back to the Future.
-More details and a Raspberry Pi Zero / RetroPie enclosure here: https://www.thingiverse.com/thing:3562949
+More details in the [IOT Projects Section](https://github.com/sfgabe/OITProjects/tree/master/FluxCapacitor)

 ## Plant Monitor